 Over the last ten years, many car manufacturers have downsized their engines.
 Hybrid power plants and turbochargers are increasingly being ushered in instead.
 Car makers have gone down this road due to tighter emissions and fuel-economy regulations as the need for new technology to make engines even cleaner is high on the agenda of engineers.

 Intelligent Valve Actuation (IVA)

 This is where IVA comes in.
-It is an efficient, ground-breaking type of engine valve actuation that not only eliminates any physical need to connect to the crankshaft but allows independent and variable valve timing.
+It is an efficient, ground-breaking type of engine valve actuation that eliminates the need to link to the crankshaft and allows valve timing to vary and work independently.
 The engine invention is the brainchild of Camcon, a UK-based technology company.